alexandraguillen12/Dorm-Review-App/intellij/doc/use-cases/View-room.md

 _Room Information_:

-* Cashier is identified and authenticated.
+* Student is a Vassar student.
+* Student has already done a search and has selected a room to view.

 ## 3. Postconditions